-Sure, it’d be great to buy a hybrid vehicle, start a vegetable garden or invest in greener kitchen appliances.
-But many of us just don’t have the time or money for such activities.
-But there are easier, simpler and quicker ways to make a positive and significant impact on the environment that you can implement every day.
+Sure, it’d be great to buy a hybrid vehicle, start a vegetable garden or invest in greener kitchen appliances — but many of us just don’t have the time or money for such activities.
+But there are easier, simpler and quicker ways to make a significant impact on the environment that you can implement every day.
 Here are ten simple ways to reduce your personal carbon footprint:

-- Turn your lights off when you leave a room.
+1. Turn your lights off when you leave a room.
 Okay, we’ve all heard this one before.
 But when you think about how easy it is, you’ll wonder why you haven’t taken the time to do it before.
-Lighting is responsible for about 11 percent of a home’s energy bills, so you can save a big chunk of change by flipping the switch, as well.
+Lighting is responsible for about 11% of a home’s energy bills, so you can save a big chunk of change by flipping the switch.

-- Skip the paper coffee cup.
+7. Bring your own mug.
 Did you know that Starbucks discounts your coffee purchase by 10 cents a cup if you bring your own mug?
 If you have a daily coffee habit, that can lead to a savings of $36.50 a year.
-Of course, if you make your own coffee at home (or break the habit altogether), you can save even more, to the tune of $358 a year or $14,000 over the course of your career.
+Of course, if you make your own coffee at home, you can save even more, to the tune of $358 a year or $14,000 over the course of your career.
 (Wow.)

-- Cut the junk mail.
-Junk mail is not just an annoyance; it’s extremely wasteful.
+8. Cut the junk mail.
+Junk mail is not just an annoyance; it’s also extremely wasteful.
 If you are sick of all of the junk mail you receive, register with the Direct Marketing Association’s DMAchoice service.
-It takes just a second to register and you will see a significant reduction in your junk mail after about three months or so.
+It takes just a second to register, and you will see a significant reduction in your junk mail after about three months or so.
 Every country is different though, so research your local post office and see what their policy is.

-- Replace one business trip with a video call.
-For many businesses with geographically-dispersed locations, business trips (even one hour trips) are standard.
-Consider replacing just one of those trips with a video call instead of an on-site, in-person meeting.
+10. Replace one business trip with a video call.
+Just one round-trip flight from New York to London and back produces 1.34 metric tons of CO2 per passenger.
+Consider replacing just one of your business trips with a video call instead of an on-site, in-person meeting.
 Don’t have a video conferencing solution to use?
-Grab a buddy and download a free 14-day trial of the Lifesize App to your PC, smartphone or tablet, and do your next meeting via video.
+Grab a buddy and download a free 14-day trial of the Lifesize app and do your next meeting via video.

 These are just 10 simple tips to make your life greener, but we know there are many, many more out there.
-If you have your own tip, share them with us in the comment box below.
-And if you’re interested in learning more about reducing your carbon footprint with Lifesize, check out the Lifesize Earth Day Infographic.
+If you have your own tip, share them with us on any of our social media platforms.
+And if you’re interested in learning more about reducing your carbon footprint, check out the Lifesize Earth Day Infographic.